caseywdunn/phylogenetic_biology/docs/phylogenetic_biology.md

 - Estimate the value
 - Don't care about the value

 Many phylogenetic inference studies use expert knowledge to define and clamp the characters, run some preliminary analyses to evaluate and then clamp the model, and clamp the character states at the tips according to the observed data such as gene sequences.
-They then estimate the topology, edge lengths, character states of ancestors, and model parameters.
-They then throw away the estimates of ancestral character states and model parameters, and present the topology and edge lengths as the result.
+They then estimate the topology, branch lengths, character states of ancestors, and model parameters.
+They then throw away the estimates of ancestral character states and model parameters, and present the topology and branch lengths as the result.
 The end result is that you get a tree of the inferred evolutionary relationships between your organisms of interest.

 Many phylogenetic comparative analyses take the same approach to characters and observed character states at the tip (both clamped), and ancestral character states (estimated, but discarded).
 They then take a different approach to the remaining items.
-They clamp the tree and edge lengths according to the results of an earlier phylogenetic inference, evaluate different models, and estimate model parameters.
+They clamp the tree and branch lengths according to the results of an earlier phylogenetic inference, evaluate different models, and estimate model parameters.
 The models and model parameters are then the presented results.
-They would report, for example, that a model that allows for shifts in rates of evolution along different edges is a better fit than a model that doesn't, or provide estimates of the evolutionary covariance between traits.
+They would report, for example, that a model that allows for shifts in rates of evolution along different branches is a better fit than a model that doesn't, or provide estimates of the evolutionary covariance between traits.

 Other studies apply the three approaches (clamp, estimate, don't care) in different ways across the phylogenetic study.
 Some combinations are very common, others very rare.
 Some have yet to be explored at all.
 There are a few reasons for this variation.
 One is historical.
 Some combinations became widespread early on and stayed that way as later studies were created in the image of earlier studies.
 Another reason is methodological.
 Some combinations are rare or nonexistent in practice because they require methods development that hasn't been done yet.
 Data limitations are another big issue.
 It takes more data to estimate more things.
 As you get more data, you can unclamp more things.
 And the biggest limitation is often computational.
 Phylogenetic analyses are often computationally expensive, and this can quickly become limiting.
 This is often the ceiling in practice, but more efficient software tools, improved methods, and new data are all helping to make analyses more tractable at the same time that more computer power is becoming available to more investigators.